iscc/foundation/docs/iscc.md

 ## Standardization

-The ISCC will be even more useful the more users agree on the suggested standard procedure of hashing the content in order to create the content’s unique ID.
-The ISCC currently is a Preliminary Work Item (PWI) at [ISO/TC 46/SC 9](https://iso.org/committee/48836.html) being discussed in WG 18 / NP 24138 International Standard Content Code.
+The ISCC will be even more useful the more users agree on the suggested standard procedure of hashing the content in order to create the content’s unique code.
+The ISCC has been accepted by ISO as full work item **ISO/AWI 24138 - International Standard Content Code** and is currently being standardized at TC 46/SC 9/WG 18. https://www.iso.org/standard/77899.html

 ## Specification